Solved case

 Death of Daniele Alves Lopes

 On July 5, 1993, Daniele Alves Lopes, a Brazilian teenager working as a receptionist, climbed onto a seventh-story parapet of the Centro Comercial Presidente building in São Paulo's central business district.
 She was reportedly despondent following a recent romantic break-up.
-According to the Wikipedia account of the case, she remained on the ledge for approximately 15 minutes before a television crew arrived.
+She remained on the ledge for approximately 15 minutes before a television crew arrived.

 Reporter Sérgio Frias and cameraman José Meraio, working for the Brazilian news program "Aqui Agora," had been monitoring fire department and police radio frequencies and followed a fire truck to the scene.
 A bystander alerted Frias to the presence of a girl on the ledge.
 Meraio began filming Lopes; within roughly 30 seconds, and before firefighters could reach her, she jumped from the ledge.
 The footage was filmed continuously until after she jumped, though the broadcast version was reportedly cut before she struck the ground.
 Lopes died in the ambulance while being transported to the hospital.